 I’m interested in starting a business in which I only use workers that I issue a 1099 to at year end.
 In other words, I’m not paying any of their taxes.
 So, I guess they would all be similar to subcontractors.
 Is there a business liability insurance policy that I can purchase that is a blanket policy which would cover them as well?
 Or can they purchase some sort of rider on to mine to cover themselves?

 Let’s start by pointing out that the questioner didn’t mention specifically what line of work she’s in.
 Problem?
 Not at all.
 In fact, it underscores the fact that Professional Liability Insurance (PLI)—whether the professionals involved are doctors, lawyers, or telephone psychics—is always more or less the same animal.

-So what is PLI?
-Simply put, PLI is insurance coverage that pays a professional's legal fees and damages in the case that she gets sued over errors or omissions allegedly committed while engaged in the practice of her profession.
-PLI is often referred to as “Errors & Omissions Insurance,” for obvious reasons.
+So what is professional liability insurance (PLI)?
+Simply put, professional liability insurance is insurance coverage that pays a professional’s legal fees and damages in the case that she gets sued over errors or omissions allegedly committed while engaged in the practice of her profession.
+Professional liability insurance is often referred to as “Errors & Omissions Insurance,” for obvious reasons.
 Typically, the only errors and omissions covered are those made in good faith.
-In other words, fraud or deliberate negligence usually isn't covered.
+In other words, fraud or deliberate negligence usually isn’t covered.
 Also, there is a broad distinction between occurrence and claims-made coverage; see this article for a complete discussion of these terms.
 Otherwise, there is very little difference in form between, say, medical malpractice insurance and the kind of PLI that a computer IT consultant might carry.

 A worker who gets a 1099 at the end of the year is effectively an independent contractor.
 Our questioner asked specifically about a scenario that involves the following three classes of actor: